MasonShopperly/ReCoDE-LaTeX-PhD-Template/docs/1_Overview.md

 - **Back‑matter requirements** (Appendices, illustrative material) – §§9–10
 - **Legal and ethical checks** (copyright, plagiarism, IP) – §11

+The LaTeX files of the template are found in the [phd-thesis](https://github.com/ImperialCollegeLondon/ReCoDE-LaTeX-PhD-Template/tree/main/phd-thesis) directory.
 This explanation document shows how the provided LaTeX template:

-1. Implements these requirements in `phd-thesis/main.tex`.
-2. Links each rule to a **snippet** (marked by `% START/END SNIPPET` in the LaTeX and `<!-- SNIPPET:... -->` here).
+- implements these requirements.tex`
-3. Leaves reasonable freedom where the checklist explicitly allows it (§4.6).
+- leaves reasonable freedom where the checklist explicitly allows it (§4.6).

-All code snippets in this document are **automatically imported** from `main.tex`, so this explanation stays in sync with the actual template.
+---

+## Snippets

+When examining the LaTeX files of this template, you will notice that certain important sections are marked as **snippets** using comments such as `% START/END SNIPPET`.
+You can ignore these comments when reading the LaTeX code; they are only there to help with the generation of these documentation pages.
+You can ignore/remove them without consequences.

 ---